AtDeadOfNight/cheats/README.md

 <img width="1452" alt="image" src="https://github.com/AtDeadOfNight/cheats/assets/59040542/2b732440-cf95-458b-bd5a-61c7e6401738">

-Minimap that helps you keep track your's and Jimmy's position on current floor.
+Minimap that helps you keep track your's and Jimmy's position and sight direction on current floor.
+Shows friends that are not rescued yet.
+Shows Jimmy's floor if it's not the same.
+Shows whether Jimmy is in the same room with you or left.

 Controls:
 Press `-` key to make it smaller or hide